ADHD Therapy for Late-Diagnosed Adults in Chicago & Illinois

 -

-if shame is in the room — and for most late-diagnosed adults it is — therapy is the right fit. coaching works on behavior. therapy works on the operating system running under the behavior. if you've tried coaching, or systems, or accountability structures, and something still isn't moving, that something is usually shame. that's clinical work. that's what we do here.
+If shame is in the room, and for most late-diagnosed adults it is — therapy is the right fit.
+Coaching works on behavior.
+Therapy works on the operating system running under the behavior.
+If you've tried coaching, or systems, or accountability structures, and something still isn't moving, that something is usually shame.
+That's clinical work.
+That's what we do here.

 -

-not exactly.
-CBT and DBT have useful pieces, but applied uncritically to an ADHD brain they can do more harm than good. asking a late-diagnosed adult to examine whether their thoughts are rational often pathologizes accurate perceptions. therapy here pulls from IFS, somatic approaches, and shame-informed frameworks that actually fit how your nervous system works. we use what works for your brain, not what the manual says to use.
+Not exactly.
+CBT and DBT have useful pieces, but applied uncritically to an ADHD brain they can do more harm than good.
+Asking a late-diagnosed adult to examine whether their thoughts are rational often pathologizes accurate perceptions.
+Therapy here pulls from IFS, somatic approaches, and shame-informed frameworks that actually fit how your nervous system works.
+We use what works for your brain, not what the manual says to use.

 -